 But if there is one resourceful platform that hasn’t evolved, it is the discussion boards.
 They hardly have seen any variations!
 While there are new platforms like the adorable Flarum and Discourse that try to make forums more interesting with modern gamification and rewarding features, the core concept is the simple ‘ask, answer, and discuss’ idea.
 And it simply doesn’t work well for science!

 The problem is that we try to cram everything (the question/topic, the answer, and the discussion) into a web page in a regular discussion stream!
 For forums that are focused on science, this shouldn’t be the case.
 Science forums are where the curiosity thrives, and perhaps the anchoring happens for most of the learners at their nascent stage.
 It’s one of the two places on the internet where science meets the art of storytelling.
 But this beautiful amalgamation goes stale when discussions and un-editable misinformation cling along and ruin the essence.

 However, there are Q&A sites like Stack Exchange trying to fix this issue by distinguishing the storytelling part (ask and answer part) from the discourse, and keeping the science clean and accurate for the curious to read.
-There are also communities like Reddit’s AskScience, where people collaboratively explain things and democratically keep the gist retained despite mixing everything from branched discussions to witty comments.
+Then there are problematic communities like Reddit’s AskScience, where a similar goal is practised at heart, only to be lost within a petty hive mind of bigots.
 Sites and platforms like these still face major unavoidable problems.

 - Lack of consistency.